 Course Development and Instructional Design #4

-4. (14) Courses are designed so that students develop the necessary knowledge and skills to meet learning objectives at the course and program level.
-These may include engagement via analysis, synthesis and evaluation.
+4. A course development process is followed that ensures courses are designed so that students develop the necessary knowledge and skills to meet measurable learning outcomes at the course and program level.

-Each course syllabus lists the program core competencies and the Student Learning Outcomes (SLOs) addressed in the course.
-The syllabus lists the course assignments and each assignment is linked to at least one SLO.
+Each course syllabus lists the program core competencies and the Course Learning Outcomes (CLOs) addressed in the course.
+The syllabus lists the course assignments and each assignment is linked to at least one CLO.

 The School’s Online Teaching Standards and Indicators include specific items on this topic: